Photographer: Christiaan de Groot from Zuid Holland, Netherlands

 Latest Contest Results - Q1 2016

-The Wedding Photojournalist Association is pleased to announce the results of the Fourth Quarter WPJA Photography Competition.
+The Wedding Photojournalist Association is pleased to announce the results of the Second Quarter WPJA Photography Competition.
 Join us as we congratulate all the winners.

-The 2013 Q4 Contest showcases the wedding photojournalism of WPJA members from the final quarter of the 2013 year in 17 categories, with about 23,000 entries in this contest.
+The 2014 Q2 Contest showcases the wedding photojournalism of WPJA members from the second quarter of the 2014 year in 8 categories.

 Every year WPJA hosts the largest wedding photography competitions in the world judged by panels of award-winning photojournalists.
 Competitions, which are held quarterly and open only to WPJA members, are part of the association’s commitment to upholding the highest standards in wedding photojournalism.
 Membership in WPJA requires rigorous standards in technical skill, aesthetics and best business practices.